gregtour/gameboy/README.md

 Windows or Linux (or some other platform that uses GCC).

-Some caveats: There may be discrepencies on how this emulator draws a frame from what an actual GameBoy draws.
+Some caveats: There may be discrepancies on how this emulator draws a frame from what an actual GameBoy draws.
 For example, when there are overlapping sprites it is hard to tell what the correct behavior should be.
 There also seems to be a vertical scanline that needs to be adjusted if not in the normal emulator then in the web implementation.